The 2018 interNational ASTRONOMY TEACHING SUMMIT Conference

 - Cutting Edge Science Updates - what's new to include in your teaching

 This is the place to be to enhance your astronomy teaching toolkit!
 Astronomy educators and outreach educators from all levels are invited to participate and submit proposals for presentations.
 The conference is being organized by a highly-respected program committee.
 Proceedings from previous National Astronomy Teaching Summit can be ordered online (2016 & 2017).

-- Conference Registration Fee: Paid online or on site (all presenters and participants must pay this nominal registration fee; of $60/day; receptions, refreshments, and hotel-to-conference transportation is included).
-(Family registration is available for non-participants at 1/2 rate)
+- Conference Registration Fee: Paid online or on site (all presenters and participants must pay registration fee $75/day onsite [or by May 15, the discounted early-bird registration fee; of $60/day (totaling $180 for Summit or $180 for RTSRE or $300 for both!); receptions, refreshments, and hotel-to-conference transportation is included).
+(Family registration for participating in tours, meals, & refreshments is available for non-participants at 1/2 daily rate)

 - Conference Hotel: Conference discounted rate of just $130/night garden view, $150/night ocean-side at Hilo Hawaiian Hotel, 71 Banyan Dr, Hilo, HI 96720 USA, Phone: +1 (808) 935-9361.
-Book your discounted room by telephoning the hotel directly and tell them you are with the "Astronomy Education Conference" and ask for the discounted conference rate, which is available before and after the conference too.
-A rental car is not required, but recommended, and free parking is available.
+Book your discounted room by telephoning the hotel directly and tell them you are with the "Astronomy Education Conference" and ask for the discounted "Astronomy Education Conference" conference rate, which is available before and after the conference too.
+A rental car is not required, but recommended, and free parking is available at both the hotel and the conference venue.
+A daily shuttle will run between the hotel and the conference venue.

-- Presentation Proposal Submission: When open, proposals for 20-minute presentations, 90-minute workshops & panel discussions will be considered (there may be limited opportunities for late submissions).
+- Presentation Proposal Submission: Proposals for 20-minute presentations, 90-minute workshops & panel discussions, and 3'x4' poster presentations will be considered until May 15 (there may be limited opportunities for late submissions).
 Note that attendees may serve as lead author on only one proposal and all listed co-authors must pay the registration fee.
-Propose by providing a 150-250 word description when the website opens; generally, individuals may only serve as lead author once per Summit (presenting at RTRSE does not count in this limitation)
+Propose by providing a 150-250 word description online.
+Generally, individuals may only serve as lead author once per Summit (presenting at RTRSE does not count in this limitation).
+Kindly note that the iNATS Summit and the RTRSE have separate presentation proposal pages; but a single, unified conference registration page.